xrrhythmsuk/xruk-player/assets/tunes/samba-reggae.md

 Like real samba, many of the breaks are more complicated, especially compared to our other tunes.
 Don’t feel like you have to learn them all!

-Since practically every samba band can play a version of samba reggae, it’s a good tune to play together with non-XR/RoR bands.
+Since practically every samba/samba-fusion band can play a version of samba reggae, it’s a good tune to play together with non-XR/RoR bands.

 **Sign:** make an ‘S’ with your index fingers and thumbs